 Following the events in Ferguson, Missouri, approximately five years ago, the City first looked at deploying BWCs for police officers.
 Experience, best practices, and the legal environment concerning BWCs were under-developed and not well-defined at that time.
 Staff's recommendation was to defer consideration of body cameras in Kirkland until the legal environment stabilized and matured, and more experience was gained across the state and nation to identify best practices for the use of body cameras.
-With the passage of Resolution 5434 in August 2020, the City Council has affirmed their commitment to increasing mutual community and police safety, accountability and transparency through a BWC pilot program.
+With the passage of Resolution 5434 in August 2020, the City Council has affirmed their commitment to increasing transparency through a BWC pilot program.